jenny0741/MechaCar_Statistical_Analysis/README.md

 ### T-Tests on Suspension Coils
 ![Resources/Deliverable3](Resources/Deliverable3.png)

 Performing a t-test on the entire lot, the p-value > 0.05, indicating that the correlation is not significant and the null hypothesis cannot be rejected.
+Based on the t-value, there is a small confidence level, which means that there is a possibility of rejecting the null.
+In this case, a small confidence level indicated accepting the null hypothesis.

 ### Study Design: MechaCar vs Competition